riot/riot/doc/guide/index.md

 After the tag is mounted the expressions are updated as follows:

 1. Automatically after an event handler is called.
 For example the `toggle` method in the above example.
-2. When `this.update()` is called inside the tag instance.
+2. When `this.update()` is called on the current tag instance
+3. When `this.update()` is called on a parent tag, or any parent upwards.
+Updates flow uni-directionally from parent to child.
-3. When `riot.update()` is called, which globally updates all expressions on the page.
+4. When `riot.update()` is called, which globally updates all expressions on the page.

 The "update" event is fired every time the tag is updated.